-The Trust for London Scholarship for those tackling inequality and poverty in London, and you can apply for one now!
+The Trust for London Scholarship is available to those tackling inequality and poverty in London, and you can apply for one now!

 I love the Trust for London scholarship we have here at Campaign Bootcamp.
 What’s great about the scholarship is the broadness of what it can cover.
 Trust for London are committed to tackling inequality and poverty in London and want to fund Bootcampers who align with these values.